digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 ```

-The util_execSystem function call in reference was located using the specific formatting string "iwpriv %s set SSID=%s" that previously found.
+The util_execSystem function call in reference was located using the specific formatting string "iwpriv %s set SSID=%s" that was previously found.

 The parameters being passed into the function lined up with what was expected from the investigation of the util_execSystem function.
-The last parameter was cleary the SSID, searching through the rest of the function for more references to the SSID variable showed that above the util_execSystem call in question another function "FUN_000aa13c" was called and passed the SSID variable.
+The last parameter was clearly the SSID, searching through the rest of the function for more references to the SSID variable showed that above the util_execSystem call in question another function "FUN_000aa13c" was called and passed the SSID variable.

 Following the function in libcmm.so showed that the function was responsible for performing the character escaping on the SSID.